Sangya1804/fabric-lakehouse-de-transition/README.md

 🔸orders_incremental_day2.csv | ~635 | New orders + ~100 status updates
 🔸orders_incremental_day3.csv | ~536 | New orders + ~100 status updates

-<u>CustomerID</u> — a unique 6-digit number, consistent across all files (not a simple 1, 2, 3… sequence, to better resemble a real-world customer identifier).
+<ins>CustomerID</ins> — a unique 6-digit number, consistent across all files (not a simple 1, 2, 3… sequence, to better resemble a real-world customer identifier).

-<u>Customer Master Schema:</u> CustomerID, CustomerName, Email, City, Country, CustomerSince
+<ins>Customer Master Schema:</ins> CustomerID, CustomerName, Email, City, Country, CustomerSince

-<u>Customer Change Feed Schema:</u> identical to master — CustomerID, CustomerName, Email, City, Country, CustomerSince
+<ins>Customer Change Feed Schema:</ins> identical to master — CustomerID, CustomerName, Email, City, Country, CustomerSince
 ▫️Modeled as a full-row snapshot feed, not a sparse diff — the source simply sends each customer's complete current record,   whether they're brand new or have an updated attribute.
 No ChangeType/ChangeDate metadata is provided (this mirrors how      many real-world source extracts behave — the source doesn't tell you what changed, your pipeline figures that out)
 ▫️Contains a mix of updates to existing customers (CustomerID already in master, one or more attributes changed) and brand-   new customers (CustomerID not in master at all) — so downstream logic must distinguish INSERT vs. UPDATE itself, typically   via a LEFT JOIN/MERGE against the current dim_customer on CustomerID
 ▫️Since no change timestamp is provided by the source, the pipeline's own load/batch date is used as EffectiveStartDate       when applying SCD2 — a common real-world compromise when source systems don't expose their own change timestamps

-<u>Orders Schema:</u> OrderID, CustomerID, CustomerName, Email, City, Country, OrderDate, LastModifiedTS, Product, Category, Quantity, UnitPrice, PaymentMode, OrderStatus
+<ins>Orders Schema:</ins> OrderID, CustomerID, CustomerName, Email, City, Country, OrderDate, LastModifiedTS, Product, Category, Quantity, UnitPrice, PaymentMode, OrderStatus
 ▫️CustomerName, Email, City, Country on each order are pulled directly from the same customer record as master (not           independently generated), so they always match exactly at load time
 ▫️OrderDate — used as the load/partition reference for the historical batch
 ▫️LastModifiedTS — watermark column driving incremental extraction and MERGE logic on fact_orders

 # 🛠️ Tech Stack
-  <u>Layer</u> | <u>Tool</u>
+  __Layer__ | __Tool__
   -- | --
 🔸Storage | OneLake (Fabric Lakehouse)
 🔸Compute | Fabric Spark Notebooks (PySpark, Spark SQL)